 Mission: The Principles to Actions Tools and Technology Guiding Principle states that “an excellent mathematics program integrates the use of mathematical tools and technology as essential resources to help students learn and make sense of mathematical ideas, reason mathematically, and communicate their mathematical thinking.”

-Guidelines: The purpose of this grant is to encourage the innovative use of technology and other tools to ” help teachers and students visualize and concretize mathematics abstractions…” (Principles to Actions ).
+Guidelines: The purpose of this technology grant for schools is to encourage the innovative use of technology and other tools to ” help teachers and students visualize and concretize mathematics abstractions…” (Principles to Actions ).